Olman62/route4me-php-projects/README.md

 # route4me-php-projects

-In this project you can find the sample PHP projects using Route4Me PHP SDK.
+In this repository, you can find the sample PHP projects done using the Route4Me PHP SDK.

 ## Sample Route4Me PHP Project